Skip to main content

 Healthcare

 In 2021 the county commissioners sold our publicly owned hospital, New Hanover Regional Medical Center, to Novant Health, despite the massive public outcry against the sale.
-Since that time our hospital's Medicare rating has fallen from five stars to two.
-It has also earned a “C” grade from the Leapfrog hospital safety rating organization for the third straight year.
+Since that time our hospital's Medicare rating has fallen from five stars to two.[3]
+It has also dropped to a “C” grade from the Leapfrog hospital safety rating organization.[4]

 Meanwhile stories of unnecessary patient deaths and reports of patients waiting days in the emergency room for treatment are constantly being reported.